'Banana republic crap:' Some Republicans turn on Trump over Capitol violence | Politics

 'Banana republic crap:' Some Republicans turn on Trump over Capitol violence

-A handful of U.S. congressional Republicans turned on President Donald Trump on Wednesday after a crowd of supporters stormed the Capitol building in a bid to help him overturn his defeat in the November election.
+A handful of U.S. congressional Republicans turned on President Donald Trump on Wednesday, after a crowd of his supporters stormed the Capitol building in a bid to help him overturn his defeat in the November election.
+"There is no question that the president formed the mob, the President incited the mob, the President addressed the mob.
+He lit the flame," House of Representatives Republican Conference Chairwoman Liz Cheney tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)